-Trucks are one of the heavy equipment champions of construction work, being able to transport heavy loads from point A to B. It’s important to ensure they are looked after, which is why here at SuperService, we encourage everyone to undertake preventative maintenance to ensure the longevity and health of their vehicle – and reduce risks of breakdowns!
+Trucks are one of the heavy equipment champions of construction work, being able to transport heavy loads from point A to B. It’s important to ensure they are looked after, which is why here at SuperService™, we encourage everyone to undertake preventative maintenance to ensure the longevity and health of their vehicle and reduce the risks of breakdowns!

-Always take note of how your brakes are performing when you are driving – especially when carrying varying loads in your truck.
+Always take note of how your brakes are performing when you are driving, especially when carrying varying loads in your truck.
 Check the brakes when you can and consider getting them checked out if there is a lot of wear and tear on them.
-These are a super important thing to keep in mind, as failure to stop can lead to severe damage to your truck as well as potential injuries to yourself and others.
+These are a super important things to keep in mind as failure to stop can lead to severe damage to your truck as well as potential injuries to yourself and others.

 Maintaining lubrication is a great way to keep your parts working together smoother than butter.
 You’ll want to use only high-quality vehicle grease on areas like the steering or suspension.
 Without lubrication, you may find that where parts meet, wear and tear will happen as time passes, which will inevitably lead to breakdowns.

 Within the engine lies the belts, which work tirelessly to keep everything working as it should be.
-With anything that’s used too much, they are subject to wear down over time, which can in turn cause serious harm to your truck’s engine.
-It’s recommended that when checking the belt, look through the rubber for any cracks, this is where the belt could split and damage parts inside the hood like the engine, resulting in a costly truck repair!
+Anything that’s used too much is subject to wear over time, which can in turn cause serious harm to your truck’s engine.
+It’s recommended that when checking the belt you look through the rubber for any cracks – this is where the belt could split and damage parts inside the hood, like the engine, resulting in a costly truck repair!
 Cracks are a sign that you may want to get yourself a new belt, which you can discuss with your mechanic when you see them for a truck service.

 Just Get Maintenance

 Our final tip is less of a tip and more of a piece of advice.
-Whilst it’s great to get a real in depth look at your truck and get a hands on feel for how things work, it’s always recommended that you get your truck looked at by reputable mechanics with experience in heavy equipment service for a regularly scheduled truck maintenance/service.
+While it’s great to get a real in depth look at your truck and a hands on feel for how things work, it’s always recommended that you get your truck looked at by reputable, experienced heavy equipment mechanics that can assist you with your regular truck maintenance/service.